gavinhungry/peruser/README.md

 peruser
 =======
-User authentication for quick REST APIs.
+User authentication for REST APIs.

 License
 -------
-This software is released under the terms of the **MIT license**.
+This software is released under the terms of the MIT license.
 See `LICENSE`.